 Learn how to make your own dried lavender bunches and buds.

 Grow lavender for its beautiful, fragrant presence in the landscape, but don’t stop there.
 This pretty herb has many uses in the home, most of which start with dried lavender.
-Harvest the pretty purple flowers to make dried lavender bunches or dried lavender buds for potpourri or sachets.
-Drying lavender isn’t difficult.
-Learn how to dry lavender.
+You can harvest the pretty purple flowers to make dried lavender bunches or dried lavender buds for potpourri or sachets.
+And thankfully, drying lavender isn’t difficult.

 Drying lavender starts with harvest, and that process varies depending on what you’ll do with your dried lavender.
 If you plan to make dried lavender bunches, clip lavender flowering stems when blooms are open at the base of the spike or roughly three-quarters of the flowers are open on each stem.

 Waiting to cut lavender at this stage ensures you’ll have a stouter stem to work with, as well as plump flower heads.
 At this point, lavender flowers are also at their peak for color and fragrance.
 Sun bleaches the color from lavender flowers, so aim to cut them as soon as they’re ready.
 If you wait to cut lavender flowers until all the buds are fully open, the blossoms will shatter easily after they dry.

 Cut lavender flowers in the morning after dew has dried.
 Avoid cutting stems on a rainy day.
 Flowers dry best—with less chance of mold or mildew—when they’re dry to start.
 Cut stems on the long side, especially if you’re planning to make a lavender wreath.
 You can always trims stems after they dry.